ediazshaw/fullstack-challenges-redo/README.md

 ## Welcome!

-This platform contains all the exercises you'll cover during your training at [Le Wagon, the French innovative Coding School](http://www.lewagon.com), welcome aboard!
+Here I am redoing all the exercises from Le Wagon with the best code I can do.
+This way I can compare my progress versus what I did in the repo fullstack-challenges

 ## General overview